-If you’ve never heard of the cycle of poverty or homelessness before, it’s basically the phrase used to refer to the pattern of social and financial conditions that allow poverty to persist in families through generations.
+If you’ve never heard of the cycle of poverty or homelessness before, it’s the phrase used to refer to the pattern of social and financial conditions that allow poverty to persist in families through generations.
 It can look like this: Homeless/Impoverished youth have low family income, making even basic needs like food and housing scarce and a higher education unavailable.

-Needing money for basic needs, those children often drop out of school to work, but subsequently don’t pursue an education, perhaps the single most important factor in finding gainful employment.
+Needing money for basic needs, these children often drop out of school to work, but subsequently don’t pursue an education, perhaps the single most important factor in finding gainful employment.
 As these homeless/impoverished kids grow up and have children of their own, they perpetuate this cycle of poverty and homelessness into the next generation.

 Let me show you where to get started…